 Welcome to the moon

-We had no idea how these little mounds formed and they are not what you think they are
+We had no idea how these little mounds formed, they are not what you think they are

 View of the 1931 crater.
 Wind was really blowing when we got here and we laughed about moving camp to the bottom of the crater.